Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Fever in children

-Fevers are quite common in young children and usually they are mild.
+Fevers are quite common in young children and they are usually mild.
 Find out how to deal with fever and high temperatures in children here.

-Fever in children - infographic
+Fever in babies and children - infographic

 When should a child with a fever see a doctor?
 How do I treat a fever at home?
 Answer these questions and more with this infographic about fever in children.

 A high temperature is a normal response to infection and can be a sign of a cold or flu.
 Learn how to take your temperature and care for yourself.

 Typhoid and paratyphoid

 Typhoid and paratyphoid fever are similar diseases that are common in developing nations.
 Learn more about the causes, symptoms and treatment for typhoid.

 Roseola infantum is a contagious viral infection.
 Symptoms include high fever and a rash.
 Read more about roseola and if you need urgent medical help.